kazeboy/light-novel/README.md

 This project is for personal use and educational purposes.
 Please support original authors and translators by visiting their websites.
+This tool does not host or distribute any copyrighted content.
+It only downloads content from publicly accessible web pages for personal offline reading.

 ## Author